-- Effective 20 December at midnight, flights and passenger ferries from Great Britain are suspended.
-There are no travel restrictions between Ireland and Northern Ireland. - Irish borders remain open but all persons arriving in Ireland are required to undergo a 14-day self-quarantine. - Currently, all passengers entering Ireland from orange, red, and grey 0 regions (EU traffic lights system) or from non-EU/EEA countries are requested to restrict their movements for 14 days. - Travellers from green regions or those arriving from Northern Ireland are 0 excepted from this rule. - Also exempted are: $\circ$ - International Transport Workers, including workers in aviation, maritime • and road haulage sectors; - Travellers with an essential function or need as set out in paragraph 19 of the EU Council Recommendation, including: - I. Passengers travelling for the purposes of an imperative business reason, only while carrying out that essential function; - II.
-Passengers arriving for imperative family reasons, only while pursuing that imperative reason; - Children aged 6 or under; - Passengers arriving from an "orange" region, who have received a negative/'not detected' PCR test result during the three days before arriving in Ireland.
-Passengers are requested to have supporting evidence of the negative test in their possession. - All persons travelling to Ireland are required to complete an online COVID-19 Passenger Locator Form prior to arrival. - The information provided may be used to contact the travellers in the following 0 14 days to verify the details given on the form and to provide public health advice.
-This form may also be used for the purposes of contact tracing in relation to confirmed or suspected cases of COVID-19. - Travellers are not required to complete a COVID-19 Passenger Locator Form 0 if they are an essential supply chain worker (that is, air and ship crew and hauliers) or an accredited diplomat. - Effective 30 November, travellers arriving from orange, red or grey regions (or non-EU/EEA countries) can end their self-guarantine if they receive a negative result of a PCR test taken at least 5 days after arrival. - The Department of Justice and Equality has recommenced issuing decisions on certain long-stay visas in certain categories, including tertiary study, employment and family reunion. - The issuance of short-stay visas for non-emergency/priority travel remains suspended. - The list of emergency/priority exemptions now includes: - Healthcare professionals, health researchers, and elderly care professionals; - Immediate family members of Irish citizens (who are returning to their ordinary 0 place of residence in Ireland); - Persons legally resident in the State; - Persons entitled to avail of the provision of the EU Free Movement Directive; 0 - 0 Transport personnel engaged in haulage of goods and other transport staff to the extent necessary; - Frontier workers: - Seasonal workers in agriculture; 0
+- Effective 16 January 2021, all passengers arriving in Ireland from all countries must present a negative result of a pre-departure PCR test taken within 72 hours prior to arrival.
+Children aged 6 years and under are exempt. - All passengers from the United Kingdom and South Africa must self-isolate for 14 days after arrival. - All passengers entering Ireland from red, and grey regions (EU traffic lights system) including non-EU/EEA countries are requested to restrict their movements for 14 days. - This includes returning Irish citizens, people with no symptoms and those who have tested negative prior to arrival. - This period of restricted movement can end if you receive a negative result from a PCR test taken a minimum of 5 days after arrival in Ireland - Exempted categories include: - International Transport Workers, including workers in aviation, maritime and road haulage sectors; - Travellers with an essential function or need as set out in paragraph 19 of the EU Council Recommendation, including: - I. Passengers travelling for the purposes of an imperative business reason, only while carrying out that essential function; - II.
+Passengers arriving for imperative family reasons, only while pursuing that imperative reason; - III.
+Returning passengers, who have carried out an essential function in another region, but who have otherwise restricted their movement while in that region.

-- Diplomats, staff of international organisations and people invited by international organisations whose physical presence is required for the wellfunctioning of these organisations, military personnel and humanitarian aid workers and civil protection personnel in the exercise of their functions; - Passengers in transit; - Passengers travelling for critical family reasons; - Seafarers; - Persons in need of international protection or for other humanitarian reasons; - Third-country nationals travelling for the purpose of 3rd level study; - Highly qualified third-country workers if their employment is necessary from an economic perspective and the work cannot be postponed or performed abroad.
+- All persons travelling to Ireland are required to complete an online COVID-19 Passenger Locator Form prior to arrival. - The information provided may be used to contact the travellers in the following 14 days to verify the details given on the form and to provide public health advice.
+This form may also be used for the purposes of contact tracing in relation to confirmed or suspected cases of COVID-19. - Travellers are not required to complete a COVID-19 Passenger Locator Form if they are an essential supply chain worker (that is, air and ship crew and hauliers) or an accredited diplomat. - The Department of Justice and Equality has recommenced issuing decisions on certain long-stay visas in certain categories, including tertiary study, employment and family reunion. - The issuance of short-stay visas for non-emergency/priority travel remains suspended. - The list of emergency/priority exemptions now includes: - Healthcare professionals, health researchers, and elderly care professionals; - Immediate family members of Irish citizens (who are returning to their ordinary place of residence in Ireland); - Persons legally resident in the State; - Persons entitled to avail of the provision of the EU Free Movement Directive; - Transport personnel engaged in haulage of goods and other transport staff to the extent necessary; - Frontier workers; - Seasonal workers in agriculture; - Diplomats, staff of international organisations and people invited by international organisations whose physical presence is required for the wellfunctioning of these organisations, military personnel and humanitarian aid workers and civil protection personnel in the exercise of their functions; - Passengers in transit; - Passengers travelling for critical family reasons; - Seafarers; - Persons in need of international protection or for other humanitarian reasons; - Third-country nationals travelling for the purpose of 3rd level study; - Highly qualified third-country workers if their employment is necessary from an economic perspective and the work cannot be postponed or performed abroad.